Choose your settings

 Digital security

-Fake rental listing scam
+Fake rental listing scams

 You find an apartment or vacation rental listing online.
 The description is detailed, the photos look genuine and the price is likely lower than the going rate.
 You respond to the ad and, because the place is so popular (or for some other seemingly legitimate reason), the person who replies tells you they need an e-transfer to hold the place for you or guarantee a visit.
-It's only when you knock at the door that you realize you've been scammed.
+It’s only when you knock at the door that you realize you’ve been scammed.
 The real owner of the place has no idea that someone has posted a fake ad online using photos taken from social media or a property rental website.
+The apartment or cottage isn’t really available to rent.

 Watch out for this kind of scam in ads for pets, used cars and RVs too.